UPPMAX/linux-command-line-201/docs/reflections/20250603/README.md

 I had 4 breakout rooms, with exactly 2 learners each.
-3 out of 4 rooms were duos that were sharing their screen and had fun discussions, with the occassional question.
+3 out of 4 rooms were duos that were sharing their screen and had fun discussions, with the occasional question.
 1 room has 1 learner that could not actually work: she uses Dardel and Dardel does not have `nano` installed ...?
 I recommended `emacs`, which she enjoyed much better than `vi`.